Neutrino Mass Ordering and Majorana Nature

 Distinctiveness

 The normal-ordering prediction is shared with many other frameworks (it is the “default” expectation from hierarchical Yukawa structures).
 The Majorana prediction is also shared with standard seesaw models.
-The combination — Majorana nature derived specifically from the pseudo-real SU(2)SU(2) representation structure of the framework, with ordering derived from the same winding-axis hierarchy that produces charged lepton masses — is distinctive in its economy: no new particles or symmetries are introduced beyond what the axioms already provide.
+The electroweak-scale MRM_R prediction is framework-distinctive: standard type-I seesaw typically places MRM_R near the GUT scale (1014\sim 10^{14} GeV), driven by a hypothetical unified gauge coupling at high energies; the framework’s bootstrap hierarchy has no such scale, so the Majorana mass is pinned at vv by ‘t Hooft naturalness.
+The combination — Majorana nature derived specifically from the pseudo-real SU(2)SU(2) representation structure of the framework, ordering derived from the same winding-axis hierarchy that produces charged lepton masses, and MRM_R pinned at the electroweak scale by gauge-singlet naturalness plus the framework’s absence of intermediate scales — is distinctive in its economy: no new particles or symmetries are introduced beyond what the axioms already provide.